peteroupc/peteroupc.github.io/randomgendoc.md

      |  divoneplus(self, f)
      |      Divided by one plus p: B(p) => B(1/(1+p)), implemented
      |              as a special case of the two-coin construction.
 Prefer over even-parity
-     |              for being uniformly fast.
+     |              for having bounded expected running time for all heads probabilities.
      |      - f: Function that returns 1 if heads and 0 if tails.
      |      Note that this function is slow as the probability of heads approaches 1.
      |